 : we require your personal information in order to enable us asses and process your application for a plan.

-To assist in the ongoing administration of your plan in accordance with the terms and conditions of the plan which if entered into, will be a contract between us.
+To assist in the ongoing administration of your plan in accordance with the terms and conditions of it.

 Performance of a contract